 Give this 5 minutes and you can make a better decision from now on.

-The 3 main categories are:
+The are 3 main categories of water damage:

 1. WATER DAMAGE COVERAGE- (from pipes leaking or breaking)